ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](paged_frame.gif)](paged_frame.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](paged_tile_shave.gif)](paged_tile_shave.gif)

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > Before IM version v6.6.1-0, equal-sized tile cropping for images with a canvas offset (such as the above) was broken.

-### Extent, Direct Image Size Adjustment
+### Extent, Direct Image Size Adjustment {#extent}

-After some discussions on the [ImageMagick Mailing List](http://www.imagemagick.org/script/mailing-list.php), a operator to directly adjust the final size of an image size was added to IM version 6.2.4.
+After some discussions on the [ImageMagick Mailing List](http://www.imagemagick.org/script/mailing-list.php), an operator to directly adjust the final size of an image size was added to IM version 6.2.4.
 The "`-extent`" operator.

 If the image size increases, space will be added to right or bottom edges of the image.